woelke/vim-nerdtree_plugin_open/README.md

     let g:nerdtree_plugin_open_cmd = '<your command>'

-"Your command" depends the operating system and desktop environment, just check if one of them is available:
+"Your command" depends on the operating system and desktop environment, just check if one of them is available:

 * xdg-open (desktop-independent tool)
 * gnome-open (gnome)